Orchid: Food

-The dried leaves of Jumellea fragrans are used to flavour rum on Reunion Island.
+The tubers of terrestrial orchids (mainly early purple orchid, Orchis mascula) are ground to a powder and used for cooking, such as in the hot beverage salep and ice cream, leading to local extinctions in parts of Greece, Turkey, and Iran.

-Some saprophytic orchid species of the group Gastrodia produce potato-like tubers and were consumed as food by native peoples in Australia and can be successfully cultivated, notably Gastrodia sesamoides.
-Wild stands of these plants can still be found in the same areas as early Aboriginal settlements, such as Ku-ring-gai Chase National Park in Australia.
-Aboriginal peoples located the plants in habitat by observing where bandicoots had scratched in search of the tubers after detecting the plants underground by scent.
+Some saprophytic orchid species of the group Gastrodia produce potato-like tubers and were eaten by native peoples in Australia and can be cultivated, notably Gastrodia sesamoides.
+Wild stands of these plants still grow near early Aboriginal settlements, such as Ku-ring-gai Chase National Park.
+Aboriginal peoples found the plants by observing where bandicoots had scratched in search of the tubers after detecting the plants by scent.

 Cultural symbolism

-Orchids have many associations with symbolic values.
-For example, the orchid is the City Flower of Shaoxing, China.
-Cattleya mossiae is the national Venezuelan flower, while Cattleya trianae is the national flower of Colombia.
-Vanda Miss Joaquim is the national flower of Singapore, Guarianthe skinneri is the national flower of Costa Rica and Rhyncholaelia digbyana is the national flower of Honduras.
-Prosthechea cochleata is the national flower of Belize, where it is known as the black orchid.
-Lycaste skinneri has a white variety (alba) that is the national flower of Guatemala, commonly known as Monja Blanca (White Nun).
-Panama's national flower is the Holy Ghost orchid (Peristeria elata), or 'the flor del Espiritu Santo'.
-Rhynchostylis retusa is the state flower of the Indian state of Assam where it is known as Kopou Phul.
+Orchids have symbolic values in some cultures; several countries have chosen orchids as their national flowers.
+Because of the etymology of the word "orchid", and the use of orchiectomy, a surgery on intersex infants, the orchid has become a symbol of being intersex and of opposition to non-consensual genital surgery.

 Orchids native to the Mediterranean are depicted on the Ara Pacis in Rome, until now the only known instance of orchids in ancient art, and the earliest in European art.
-A French writer and agronomist, Louis Liger, invented a classical myth in his book Le Jardinier Fleuriste et Historiographe published in 1704, attributing it to the ancient Greeks and Romans, in which Orchis the son of a nymph and a satyr rapes a priestess of Bacchus during one of his festivals the Bacchanalia and is then killed and transformed into an orchid flower as punishment by the gods, paralleling the various myths of youths dying and becoming flowers, like Adonis and Narcisuss; this myth however does not appear any earlier than Liger, and is not part of traditional Greek and Roman mythologies.
+A French writer and agronomist, Louis Liger, invented a classical myth in his book Le Jardinier Fleuriste et Historiographe published in 1704, attributing it to the ancient Greeks and Romans, in which Orchis the son of a nymph and a satyr rapes a priestess of Bacchus during one of his festivals the Bacchanalia and is then killed and transformed into an orchid flower as punishment by the gods, paralleling the various myths of youths dying and becoming flowers, like Adonis and Narcissus; this myth however does not appear any earlier than Liger, and is not part of traditional Greek and Roman mythologies.

 Conservation

-Almost all orchids are included in Appendix II of the Convention on International Trade in Endangered Species (CITES), meaning that international trade (including in their parts/derivatives) is regulated by the CITES permit system.
-A smaller number of orchids such as Paphiopedilum sp. are listed in CITES Appendix I meaning that commercial international trade in wild-sourced specimens is prohibited and all other trade is strictly controlled.
+Almost all orchids are included in Appendix II of the Convention on International Trade in Endangered Species (CITES), meaning that international trade is regulated by the CITES permit system.
+A smaller number of orchids, such as Paphiopedilum species, are listed in CITES Appendix I, meaning that commercial international trade in wild-sourced specimens is prohibited and other trade is strictly controlled.